Before Federation Square

 In the 1960’s, with the growing demand for prime real estate in the CBD accelerating, the State Government would undertake a dramatic revamp of the corner location.

-Wanting to modernise the look of Flinders Street the State Government demolished Princes Bridge Station and moved it underground.
-The revamped station would share some platforms with Flinders Street Station, and be topped with a shopping arcade and public square.
+Wanting to modernise the look of Flinders Street, the State Government demolished Princes Bridge Station and moved it underground.
+The new station would share some platforms with Flinders Street, and be topped with a shopping arcade and public square.

 The ‘Gas and Fuel’ towers.
 Photo: trove.com

-By 1980, the gradual process of Princes Bridge Station being swallowed by the larger Flinders Street Station across the road was complete.
-Three platforms of the old station would be fully incorporated into Flinders Street (platforms 14, 15 and 16) and the rest would be abandoned.
+Three platforms of the old station would be fully incorporated into Flinders Street (platforms 14, 15 and 16), the rest would be abandoned.
 The closure of the train station meant that the next redevelopment of the site could be undertaken in an uninhibited fashion.

-But some years would pass before any plans for updating the site were put forth.
+Some years would pass before any plans were put forth.

 The site under development, late 90s.
 Photo: trove.com